Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Resilience is the ability to bounce back from physical, emotional or psychological trauma in order to function in society and meet the ordinary demands of everyday life.

 I know I wasn’t very flexible in my thinking and beliefs during my younger years – and as a result, I didn’t thrive.
 At best I struggled and survived.
-I carried so much anger and resentments for my lot in life.
-Feeling so hard-done-by for all the physical, emotional, verbal and sexual abuse that I experienced from the age of five onward – well into my twenties.
+I carried so much anger and resentment for my lot in life.
+Feeling so hard-done by for all the physical, emotional, verbal and sexual abuse that I experienced from the age of five onward – well into my twenties.

 Emotional well-being is the ability to express what one is feeling, appropriately and in a timely manner.
 This wasn’t something I was ever taught at home or at school.
 Back when I was in school, they taught you how to form a complete sentence with a noun, a verb and a subject, but they sure never taught us how to communicate our feelings.
 I think they are beginning to teach this stuff in school nowadays.
 I was told to ‘sit down and shut up;’ ‘you shouldn’t feel that way;’ ‘if you can’t say something nice, don’t say anything at all.’
 Needless to say, those messages did nothing to build my self-esteem, or give me any courage, or skills to even know what I was feeling and/or how to express it.
 It was only when I got into a few support groups, read a few good books and participated in some workshops on communication skills that I felt I had permission to stand up and speak my truth.